8 Best CS:GO Trading Sites: Ranked (2023)

 Their “premium” customer support service can be quite slow.

-Some of the prices can be a bit too high.
+c] Some of the prices can be a bit too high.

 Inventory updating can be slow at times.

-TradeIt.GG has an excellent reputation within the CS:GO trading site community and has been operating since 2017.
+TradeIt.GG has an excellent reputation within the CS2 trading site community and has been operating since 2017.
 They boast over 2.7 million users and over 47 million total trades, not to mention a trust score of 9.5/10 from Trustpilot.

+They offer an excellent-looking UI with a very simple trading mechanic.
 TradeIt.GG also offers great sign-up bonuses and hourly or daily giveaways.
 You can join giveaways by earning tickets through trades.
 They also allow you to cash out your skins for cash and have an instant cashout feature.

 CS.Money